 Garrett, “Meredith Kline,” 273, emphasis mine.
 Cf. Witherington, who admits the same: “John, as at Qumran, had a strong stress on the need for prior repentance” (Troubled Waters, 27, 29 emphasis mine).
 Note that Kline subtly shifts his language from speaking of ordeals to an “ordeal sign,” a necessary move since baptism is not itself an ordeal (Oath, 56).

 Garrett, “Meredith Kline,” 274–75.
 One could make the argument that the Maltan islanders’ interpretation of Paul’s post-shipwreck snake-bite is evidence that the notion of a water-ordeal was current in Paul’s day (Acts 28:1–6).
-However, many factors argue against this since the islanders’ knew nothing of Paul’s accusation, there was no explicit attempt to determine Paul’s guilt aboard the ship where the water ordeal would have taken place, and the narrative does not link Paul’s guilt or innocence to the storm or shipwreck, although see, Daniel Marguerat, The First Christian Historian: Writing the ‘Acts of the Apostles’, trans.
-Ken McKinney, Gregory J. Laughery and Richard Bauckham, SNTSMS 121 (Cambridge University Press, 2004), 216–19.
+However, many factors argue against this since the islanders’ knew nothing of Paul’s accusation, there was no explicit attempt to determine Paul’s guilt aboard the ship where the water ordeal would have taken place, and the narrative does not link Paul’s guilt or innocence to the storm or shipwreck, although see, Daniel Marguerat, The First Christian Historian: Writing the “Acts of the Apostles,” trans.
+Ken McKinney, Gregory J. Laughery and Richard Bauckham, SNTSMS 121 (Cambridge: Cambridge University Press, 2004), 216–19.

 Garrett, “Meredith Kline,” 275.